Brixham C of E Primary School & Neighbourhood Nursery (Brixham)

-Each year the SENDCO develops an Action Plan that identifies any relevant whole school or individual training needed to ensure children receive the provision and/or resources they need.
+Each year the SENDCo develops an Action Plan that identifies any relevant whole school or individual training needed to ensure children receive the provision and/or resources they need.
 If additional needs or other relevant resources or training is required throughout the year this is reviewed.
-Also on each child’s ISP, EHC Implementation plan, or Nurture/Pastoral Assessment, additional support and resources are identified and sought out by staff.
+Also on each child’s ISP, Learning Diary, EHC Implementation plan, or Nurture/Pastoral Assessment, additional support and resources are identified and sought out by staff.

 If expertise or resources from outside of school are needed the SENDCO or staff will contact relevant outside agencies to ensure these are accessed.
 These can include; Health Visitors/School Nurse, Educational Psychologist, Advisory Teachers, Speech and Language, Occupational or Physiotherapist and any other relevant Outreach services.

 Each year the Local Education Authority provide each school with a ‘Notional’ SEND budget (taking into account the amount of children with SEND within the school), which goes towards helping the school’s identified SEND children’s needs to be met, alongside some SEND or Looked After Children pupil’s accessing part of the school’s Pupil Premium money.
 The Head teacher, governors and SENDCO use this money, plus an agreed amount from the whole school budget, to ensure all identified support, provisions and resources are available for SEND pupils.